 As a result of the APLDDS acquisition, the Company acquired the right to service APLDDS customers, but did not assume any assets or liabilities associated with that business.
 Furthermore, the Company hired only 36 of the more than 200 employees in the APLDDS organization.
 The APLDDS business was absorbed directly into the operations of Hub Chicago and Hub Partnerships and management believes the associated incremental operating costs are significantly less than the historical operating costs experienced by APLDDS.
 Management does not track the incremental purchased transportation and operating costs attributable to the acquired APLDDS business.
-Consequently, discussion of results of operations excluding acquisitions, when comparing the results of operations for the year ended December 31, 1996, to the year ended December 31, 1995, is limited to comparisons of revenue.
-Discussion of pro forma financial data for the years ended December 31, 1996, and 1995, reflects results of operations as if Hub Group, Inc. had acquired Hub Partnerships and APLDDS as of January 1, 1995.
+Consequently, discussion of results of operations excluding acquisitions, when comparing the results of operations for the year ended December 31, 1997, to the year ended December 31, 1996, is limited to comparisons of revenue.
+Discussion of pro forma financial data for the year ended December 31, 1997, reflects results of operations as if Hub Group, Inc. had acquired Hub Partnerships and APLDDS as of January 1, 1996.

-On October 31, 1997, the Company acquired the 50% interest in its international joint venture, HLX Company, LLC, that it did not previously own for \$300,000 in cash.
+On October 31, 1997, the Company acquired the 50% interest in its international joint venture, HLX Company, LLC, that it did not previously own.
+HLX offers point-to-point international transportation services with a focus on the North American movement of import and export freight.

-On February 20, 1998, the Company signed letters of intent to acquire all of the outstanding stock of Quality Intermodal Corporation ("Quality").
-The Company has offered to pay \$4.1 million in cash and \$6.3 million through the issuance of a three-year note, bearing interest at an annual rate of 5.6%, for all of Quality's stock.
-Quality primarily offers intermodal and truckload brokerage services with offices in Houston, Dallas, Los Angeles, Chicago, Atlanta, and Philadelphia.
+On April 1, 1998, the Company acquired all of the outstanding stock of Quality Intermodal Corporation ("Quality").
+Quality primarily offered intermodal and truckload brokerage services with offices in Houston, Dallas, Los Angeles, Chicago, Atlanta, and Philadelphia.
+The Company absorbed the Quality business directly into the operations of Hub Chicago and Hub Partnerships.